jparcher/Bootscout-theme/README.md

 In the root of the project run `npm install`.

+Followed by `npm install --global gulp` if you do not have gulp locally.

 ### Compile scss to css

 From root of project run `gulp css` and `gulp editor-css`.
 This will update editor.css, editor.css.map, b4st.css and b4st.css.map files.